Oswald Peraza Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.9 K/9, which ranks 14th in the league.
+- The Brewers pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Brewers have a 3.97 team ERA that ranks seventh among all league pitching staffs.
+- The Brewers have a 3.94 team ERA that ranks seventh across all MLB pitching staffs.

-- His last time out came on Sunday against the Philadelphia Phillies, when the left-hander threw 6 1/3 innings, surrendering four earned runs while allowing four hits.
+- In his last outing on Monday against the Pittsburgh Pirates, the righty tossed six innings, allowing four earned runs while surrendering seven hits.

-- The 36-year-old has an ERA of 3.33, with 5.8 strikeouts per nine innings, in 19 games this season.
-Opponents have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.